 Another factor contributing to changes in the peak flow prediction is the "typical" bankfull cross section selected to determine the velocity and, therefore, one part of the time of concentration.
 For example, selection of a cross section near the outlet of the watershed may result in a channel velocity that is significantly different from that predicted by the use of a cross section chosen from a point about half-way up the stream.
-Increasing the hydraulic radius will result in a higher velocity and corresponding shorten the time of concentration.
+Increasing the hydraulic radius will result in a higher velocity and corresponding shorter the time of concentration.
 Because the cross section varies from point to point along the channel, it is quite difficult to decide which is the representative cross section.
-Thus, the user must recognize the importance of the representative cross section when calibrating against the Regional Regression Equations based methods of Chapter 2.
+Thus, the user must recognize the importance of the representative cross section when calibrating against the regional regression equation methods of Chapter 2.

-If it is not practical to survey bankfull cross sections, an alternative is to use regional regression equations that relate the bankfull depth, width and cross sectional area to the area of the upstream drainage basin.
-Figure 3.5 shows an example of channel cross-section regional regression equations developed for SHA by McCandless, Tamara and Everett (2002), McCandless and Tamara (2003) and McCandless and Tamara (2003).
-Appendix 4 presents the equations that are accepted by Maryland's SHA and WMA.
+If it is not practical to survey bankfull cross sections, an alternative is to use regional regression equations that relate the bankfull depth, width and cross-sectional area to the area of the upstream drainage basin.
+Figure 3-5 shows an example of channel cross-section regional regression equations developed for MDOT SHA by McCandless and Everett (2002), McCandless (2003a) and McCandless (2003b).
+Appendix 4 presents the equations that are accepted by MDOT SHA and MDE WSA.
 Dunne and Leopold (1978) present a similar set of relations and Rosgen (1996) includes several examples of findings similar to Figure 3-5.